Suxsem/Ferroli-connect-reverse-engineering/readme.md

 - Complete the reverse engineering of the application protocol
 - Implement an alternative server that conforms to the protocol and relays the information/commands to Home Assistant (maybe through mqtt)
 - (optional) Implement a custom Home Assistant card for the chrono thermostat

+## Alternative suggested solution

+Just throw away (or sell) your ferroli connect gateway and use an open therm board (about 20€), to integrate your ferroli boiler into your domotic system: https://github.com/Laxilef/OTGateway
+This is what I did, so do not expect any progress on this project by me, sorry.